-In 2010, 253,000 people were treated for lawn mower-related injuries, according to the U.S. Consumer Product Safety Commission.
-Children under age 19 account for nearly 17,000 of these injuries.
-The number of lawn mower-related injuries increased 3 percent since 2009.
+In 2015, more than 274,000 people were treated for lawn mower-related injuries, according to the U.S. Consumer Product Safety Commission.
+Children under age 19 accounted for nearly 13,000 of these injuries.

 Most lawn mower injuries can be prevented if you concentrate on your task and use common sense.
 Here are some basic tips for staying safe.

 - Keep lawn mowers in good working order.
 When using a lawn mower for the first time in a season, have it serviced to ensure that it is working correctly.

 - Be sure the motor is off before inspecting or repairing lawn mower equipment.

 - Use a stick or broom handle (not your hands or feet) to remove debris in lawnmowers.

 - Read the instruction manual before using a lawn mower.

 - Do not remove safety devices, shields, or guards on switches.

 - Add fuel before starting the engine, not when it is running or hot.

 - Do not leave a lawn mower unattended when it is running.
 If you must walk away from the machine, shut off the engine.